Clicky

 What do you need to make lemon glaze?

-• 1 3/4 cups of confectioners sugar
+• 1 3/4 cups of confectioner sugar

 • 1/4 cup of lemon juice

-• the zest of one lemon (or more!)
+• The zest of one lemon (or more!)

 • 1 tsp of salted butter

-Tips and Tricks for the Perfect Lemon Glaze:
+Karlynn’s Tips and Tricks for the Perfect Lemon Glaze:

 • Take out the measuring cup and whisk until smooth, making sure there are no lumps.